MAC's New Blush Is All About Good Vibes & An Even Better Flush

 MAC knows a thing or two about badass beauty launches.
 Whether it’s a product expansion like the Extra Dimension line, a celebrity-inspired collection like the Selena range, or a pro-approved set from the likes of Kabuki and Diane Kendal, every drop has fans rushing to get their hands on the products before it all, inevitably, sells out.
 But its latest launch with Chinese film director Min Liu might be the brand's coolest yet — because it’s wearable no matter your beauty vibe.

 Using bold reds, electric pinks, and a dash of Chinese traditionalism, the 10-product line bleeds Liu’s creativity.
-The Taiwanese motion graphics artist, animator, and fashion designer typically utilizes contrasting, vibrant colors for her 2-D art with an emphasis on negative space.
+The Taiwanese motion graphics artist, animator, and fashion designer typically utilises contrasting, vibrant colours for her 2-D art with an emphasis on negative space.
 And the MAC launch is no exception.
-Even if her name wasn't scrawled on the black packaging, any fan of Liu’s work would be able to recognize her designs within the collection — particularly with her Pearlmatte Face Powder.
+Even if her name wasn't scrawled on the black packaging, any fan of Liu’s work would be able to recognise her designs within the collection — particularly with her Pearlmatte Face Powder.

 Advertisement